 Staying on top of the ever-changing federal, state, and local laws impacting the workplace can be a challenge – with costly repercussions.
 To avoid these expensive mistakes, employers turn to CMM for preventative guidance on matters including payment of wages, overtime classification, leave requirements, sexual harassment prevention policies and training, employment discrimination, benefit requirements, hiring and termination, safety issues, and more.

-We counsel employers on compliance with all federal, state, and local laws that impact the workplace.
-These labor and employment law matters include payment of wages, wage liability, overtime classification, paid and unpaid leave requirements, sexual harassment prevention policies and training, employment discrimination, benefit requirements, hiring and termination, and safety issues.
-We are well versed in the requirements and application of the Family and Medical Leave Act (FMLA), the Civil Rights Act, the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA), the WARN Act, the Affordable Care Act (ACA), the New York State Paid Family Leave Program, the New York City Paid Sick Time Act, and other laws regulating the workplace and imposing responsibility on employers.
-We work with clients to create policies and procedures tailored to each employer’s unique industry, needs, and situation.
+We are well versed in the requirements and application of the Family and Medical Leave Act (FMLA), the Civil Rights Act, the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA), the WARN Act, the Affordable Care Act (ACA), the New York State Paid Family Leave Program, the New York City Paid Sick Time Act, and other laws imposing responsibility on employers.
+We work with clients to create employee handbooks, policies, procedures, and training tailored to each employer’s unique industry, needs, and situation.

 The firm is experienced in negotiating with labor unions in connection with collective bargaining agreements, memoranda of understanding, and related disputes, with particular experience in the construction industry.
 We defend employers in labor grievances and arbitrations and have significant experience drafting and negotiating project labor agreements for large construction projects in New York City and Long Island.